leochutw/CS_Note/github.md

 winlong_md    | https://github.com/search?q=%s+user%3Awinlong1977+extension%3Amd&type=Code&ref=advsearch&l=&l=

 **IMPORTANT**: Search within github really makes my life easier.
 I no longer have to clone the repository into my local machine and `grep` through the files.

+## github deskopt
+This is a GUI tool for `git` command for GitHub.
+It's similiar to Altanssian's [SourceTree](https://www.sourcetreeapp.com/).
+Something easy yet intutive for first time user, however, `git` command is still more powerful.